openhab/openhab-docs/tutorials/migration.md

 you must now rename the file to `_default.sitemap` and change the very first line of the file to read `sitemap _default label="<sitemap name>`.

-openHAB 2 only supports static webviews.
-The dynamic webview some created with the Weather Binding in openHAB 1.x are not supported.
-Habpanel is an excellent alternative approach.
+openHAB changes where the files for dynamic webviews like the one created for the Weather Binding in openHAB 1.x.
+Instead of the deeply buried `/usr/share/openhab/webapps` the files are placed in `<openHAB 2 conf>/html`.
+For example, if following the 1.x Weather Binding tutorial for a dynamic webview, one would create a `<openHAB 2 conf>/html/weather` folder and put the `images` and layout folders there.o

 ### Rules
 One set of errors that will occur in rules that refer to the packages of openHAB